Bobby Smyrniotis: 2019 season

 On October 1, 2018, Smyrniotis was announced as the first head coach and technical director of Canadian Premier League club Forge FC.
 During the 2019 season, Forge finished in second place during the Spring and Fall Seasons, both times behind Cavalry FC.
 He became the first coach to win the Canadian Premier League when Forge defeated Cavalry FC in the 2019 Canadian Premier League Finals.
 Also during the 2019 season, Forge were knocked out in the second qualifying round of the Canadian Championship.
 They also played in the CONCACAF League where they were knocked out in the Round of 16.

-2020 season
+2020–present

 Smyrniotis returned to coach Forge FC for the 2020 season.
 The 2020 Canadian Premier League season was played in three rounds.
 Forge qualified for the next round after finishing the first round in third place then qualified for the championship match after finishing in first place in the second round.
 Forge repeated as league champions after a 2–0 win in the Championship final against HFX Wanderers.

-2021 season

-In the CONCACAF League, Smyrniotis guided Forge FC to the semi-finals, qualifying the club for the CONCACAF Champions League for the first time in its history.
+In the 2021 CONCACAF League, Smyrniotis guided Forge FC to the semi-finals, qualifying the club for the CONCACAF Champions League for the first time in its history.

+In May 2023, Smyrniotis signed a four-year contract extension with Forge.
+He also became the club's sporting director in addition to his role as head coach.
+In 2024, Smyrniotis was nominated for Canadian Premier League Coach of the Year for a sixth consecutive season, ultimately winning the award for the first time.
+In 2025, he was named the Coach of the Year, for the second consecutive season.

-Coaching record
+Coaching statistics

 Personal life

-Smyrniotis received a Specialized Honours Bachelor of Arts degree in Kinesiology & Health Science from York University and a Master of Science degree in Sports Management from the University of Louisville.
+Born in Canada, Smyrniotis is of Greek descent.
+He received a Specialized Honours Bachelor of Arts degree in Kinesiology & Health Science from York University and a Master of Science degree in Sports Management from the University of Louisville.

+Bobby and his brother Costa Smyrniotis were both co-founders of Sigma FC.
+The brothers also worked together at Forge FC where Costa was the director of football until 2023.